fatihbalsoy/solarsystem-js/README.md

 * 8 - Neptune
 * 9 - Pluto

-## Solar Experience Tool ##
+### Solar Experience Tool ###

-The Solar Experience Tool displays information about the planets.
-To open one, you'll need to hold the numbers on your keyboard according to the order of the planets (See above).
-The following is featured in the Tool-box:
+On the right side, The Solar Experience Tool displays the following information about the planets:

 * Name
 * Type